Reaching consensus through Pure Proof-of-Stake

 Instant finality

-Building on verifiable randomness, scalable BTF agreement, and state-of-the-art distributed systems, Algorand achieves a powerful property: instant finality for blocks—meaning instant confirmation time, with sub-3 seconds block latency and high transactions per second (~10,000).
+Building on verifiable randomness, scalable BFT agreement, and state-of-the-art distributed systems, Algorand achieves a powerful property: instant finality for blocks—meaning instant confirmation time, with sub-3 seconds block latency and high transactions per second (~10,000).
 Put simply, tens of thousands of transactions per second are finalized (with no rollbacks) the moment they are in a block (usually under 3 seconds) with negligible transaction fees.

 Sustainable at its core